nos/client/docs/api.md

 authenticated account.
 It does not require the user to grant permission.

 #### Parameters
-1. `string` - The script hash of the Smart Contract you want to invoke.
+1. `scriptHash` [string] - The script hash of the Smart Contract you want to invoke.
-2. `string` - The operation of the Smart Contract you want to invoke.
+2. `operation` [string] - The operation of the Smart Contract you want to invoke.
-3. `...any` - Zero or more args of the Smart Contract you want to invoke.
+3. `args` [string] - An arguments array of the Smart Contract you want to invoke.
+4. `encodeArgs` [boolean] (Optional) - A flag detailing whether or not you want the nOS API to handle encoding or `args`.
+This is `true` by default.
+**NOTE: If you're sending no arguments, this should be an empty array.**

 #### Returns
-`string` - Returns the script for the test invoke.
+[object] - Returns the RPC result, including testInvoke script, consumed GAS and the result stack.

 #### Example
 ```javascript